 - The DualSteer Device has two Ues which identified by SUPI1 and SUPI2 separately.

-The following table 6.1.7.1-1 shows the example of new added “DualSteer Subscription data” in the UDM/UDR for the DualSteer Device.
+The following table 6.1.7.1-1 shows the example of new added “DualSteer Subscription data” in the UDM/UDR for the DualSteer Service.

 Table 6.1.7.1-1 Example of DualSteer Subscription data